Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Confidence Regions of the Optimal Solution.

 \end{theorem}

-\section{Confidence Regions of the Optimal Solution}
+\section{Confidence Regions of the Optimal Solution.}

 A crucial motivation for developing CLTs lies in developing confidence statements.
 In this section, we proceed to construct the confidence regions for the optimal solution $x^*$.
 Note that the limiting covariance matrix is dependent on the Hessian at the solution, which is unavailable.
-Furthermore, we do not have a consistent estimate of the covariance matrix.
-Yet, in the absence of such an estimate, we proceed to develop rigorous confidence statements, adopting an approach developed in \cite{hsieh2002recent}.
+Furthermore, we do not have an consistent estimator for the covariance matrix.
+Yet, in the absence of such an estimate, we proceed to develop rigorous confidence statements, adopting an approach developed in~\cite{hsieh2002recent}.

 Since Algorithms \ref{Alg_1}, \ref{Alg_2}, and \ref{Alg_3} lead to similar central limit results, we show how to construct confidence regions merely for the sequence $\{x_k\}$ generated by Algorithm \ref{Alg_1}.
 The simulation framework in \cite{hsieh2002recent} lies in generating $n$ independent replications of Algorithm \ref{Alg_1}, leading to $n$ copies of the random iterate $ x_k $, denoted by $x_{1k},\cdots, x_{nk}.$ Then the sample mean and the covariance estimator are respectively defined as